JaredArz/Stochastic_MTJ_Model/README.md

 Set default device parameters with `dev.set_vals(0)`,

-Or add device-to-device variation with a 5% normally distributed TMR, Rp, Ki on the default parameters by using `dev.set_vals(1)`
+Or add device-to-device variation with a 5% normally distributed TMR, Rp, Ki following default parameters by using `dev.set_vals(1)`

 If setting the device parameters manually, the following must be set:
 - Ki